FS-Coding-MaXI/Olx_listings_scraper/README.md

-Certainly!
-Here's an example README in Markdown for a project that scrapes information about new listings on OLX and sends the result to a Discord channel:

 # OLX Scraper and Discord Notifier

 This is a Python-based project that scrapes the latest listings on OLX, an online marketplace, and sends notifications to a Discord channel.